Byron-Dowling/MPADP-Dark-Plus/README.md

 # MPA-Dark-Plus README

-VS Code theme that is based on the default "Dark +" theme and is modified with syntax coloring to minimize blue light.
+VS Code theme that is based on the "Dark +" theme and is modified with syntax coloring to minimize blue light.

 ### C++
 ![C++](https://github.com/Byron-Dowling/Assets/blob/main/Images/CPP%20MPA%20V2%20Screenshot.png?raw=true)